 As shown in the monthly percentages in Figure 4-11, when using the time-weighted approach for emitting LMUs only, natural gas-fired combined cycle generators were marginal 85% to 99% of the time.
-The simple-cycle natural gas-fired peaking units were marginal an average of 8% of the time during the year, but during the peak summer months of July and August the percentages increased to over 14%.
+The simple-cycle natural gas-fired peaking units were marginal an average of 5% of the time during the year, but peaked at 9% and 11% during the months of highest demand in June and August.

-Figure 4-11: 2020 percentage of time various resource types were marginal -emitting LMUs.
+Figure 4-11: 2021 percentage of time various resource types were marginal -emitting LMUs.

-Figure 4-12 shows that during the past five years, the percentage of time that natural gas-fired generators have been on the margin has been fairly consistent, while the amount of marginal oil-and coal-fired generation has been falling and other renewables has been increasing.
+Figure 4-12 shows that during the past five years, the percentage of time that natural gas-fired generators have been on the margin has been fairly consistent, while other renewables has been increasing and the amount of marginal oil- and coal-fired generation has been falling, with the exception of a slight increase in 2021.

-Figure 4-12: Annual percentage of time various resource types were marginal - emitting LMUs, 2016 to 2020.
+Figure 4-12: Annual percentage of time various resource types were marginal - emitting LMUs, 2017 to 2021.